 Create interview form¶

-Click on Add a section to add a section to the form.
-A line will appear, and a section heading can be entered.
+In the Questions tab, click on Add a section to add a section to the form.
+A line appears, and a section heading can be entered.
 When complete, click off the line, or press enter to lock in the new section on the form.

 Next, click Add a question to add a question to the section.
-A pop-up window appears to enter the question details.
+A Create Sections and Questions pop-up window appears where the question details are entered.
 Type out the question in the top line.

 There are several Question Types to choose from: